johakr/johannes-2022-01-16/README.md

 ## Test Coverage

 - The reducers are unit tested with a code coverage of 100% (`npm test`).
-- The React components are tested with Jest in a JSDOM environment (`npm test`).
+- The React components are tested with Jest in a JSDOM environment with mocked WS connection (`npm test`).
-- Critical flows are E2E tested with cypress (`npm run e2e`).
+- Critical flows are E2E tested with cypress with real WS connection (`npm run e2e`).

 ## Optimisations